Golf Simulator Practice Routine: 10 Tips & Practice Plan

 9. Pre-Shot Routine Practice

-- Visualize the Shot: Stand behind the ball and picture the flight path.
-Imagine the ball’s trajectory, where it will land, and how it will roll.
+• Visualize the Shot: Stand behind the ball and picture the full flight, launch, landing spot, and rollout.

 10. Distance Control Practice

-Distance control is one of the areas of the golf game that I always found to be the most difficult to work on.
+Distance control is one of the areas of the golf game that I have always found to be the most difficult to work on.
 At most driving ranges, you have a few pins set up at yardages like 75 or 100 yards away from you.

 It’s so hard to tell if you are doing this effectively, but with a simulator, the process is incredibly easy.